Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## Frequently asked questions

-### Is this guide compatible with A World of Pain/Strip Open/Freeside Open?

-My guess is no. At any rate, I wouldn't bother with those mods unless you enjoy conflict solving, or breaking your save on uninstallation.

-### Is this mod compatible with the guide?

-I can only try to give an educated guess.
-At the end of the day, there's no substitute for reading a mod's description and checking for compatibility in **FNVEdit**.

 ### How many plugins and mods are there?

 There are roughly 140 mods and 110 plugins total.